Expensify/App/docs/articles/new-expensify/settings/Switch-to-light-or-dark-mode.md

 ---
 <div id="new-expensify" markdown="1">

-Expensify has three themes that determine how the app looks:
+Expensify has three theme options that determine how the app looks:
-- **Dark mode**: The app appears with a black background
+- **Dark mode**: The app appears with a dark background
-- **Light mode**: The app appears with a white background
+- **Light mode**: The app appears with a light background
 - **Use Device settings**: Expensify will automatically use your device’s default theme

 To change your Expensify theme,